derrickthomin/djbb-magantenna/README.md

-# WORK IN PROGRESS - Updating documentation and build guides.

 # djbb-magantenna
-Passive DIY magloop antenna for sound design / field recording.
-Similar to Priezor LOM.

-## Description
-Simple device for listening to electromagnetic radiation in the world around you.
-Hold it up to your phone, computer, router, or anything with electricity to hear some interesteding buzzes, bleeps, and the occasional radio or walkie-talkie signal.

-# Maggie Build Guide
-___

 The Maggie is a simple device for listening to electromagnetic radiation in the world around you.
 Hold it up to your phone, computer, router, or anything with electricity to hear some interesteding buzzes, bleeps, and the occasional radio or walkie-talkie signal.
+Similar to the Priezor LOM.

 ## Tools Needed
 - 3D Printer